-Cylinder Vase Centerpieces • An Introduction Guide to the Most Versatile Centerpiece
+Cylinder Vase Centerpieces • An Introduction Guide to the Most Versatile Vase

 Cylinder Vase Centerpieces are the most versatile centerpiece!
 These Vases have the power to be applied and decorated for any EVENT!

 Specifically we are speaking about the clear solid glass cylinder vases.

 The Vases are simple and perfect.
 In design they are nothing more than a hollow cylinder of glass.
 A circle that has been extruded along the height.
 A closed bottom that is flat and thick to weigh it down.
 An open top that is also flat.
 Plain.

 Yet how can these cylinder vases be the most versatile centerpiece?

 - “What centerpiece will work for the Dining Table?”